Applications for 2017-2018 are open until March 1, 2017

 Familiarity with JUMP Math teacher and student resources makes teachers’ and students’ experiences with the program more productive and rewarding, therefore JUMP Math professional development is an important part of the National Book Fund award.

-- Teachers who have not participated in a JUMP Math professional development session during the past two years (since January 1st, 2012) are required to complete an in-person session before July 31st, 2014.
+- Teachers who have not participated in a JUMP Math professional development session within the past two years (since January 1, 2015) are required to complete an in-person session by July 31, 2017.

 - Teachers who live in geographic regions where in-person professional development sessions are not offered will be offered a webinar.